Amazon sellers taxes: A beginner’s guide to FBA sales tax

 FBA sellers tax: State-specific rules

-• Destination-based sourcing: The buyer’s location determines the sales tax rate.
+• Destination-based sourcing: Most states use this model, where the buyer’s location determines the sales tax rate.
 For example, if a customer in New York buys a product from your business in California, you apply New York’s sales tax rate.

-• Origin-based sourcing: The sales tax rate is determined by your location, regardless of where the product is shipped or picked up.
-For example, in an origin-based state, you would apply California’s sales tax rate, even if the buyer is in New York.
+• Origin-based sourcing: In these states, your business location determines the sales tax rate, regardless of where the product is shipped or picked up.
+Using the previous example, you would apply California’s rate even for sales to New York customers.

-As an FBA seller, your business may have a nexus in multiple states.
+As a third-party seller, every FBA warehouse is a potential nexus.
 To find out where your Amazon inventory is stored and where you might have established a nexus, follow these steps:

 2. Select the Reports tab and choose Fulfillment from the drop-down menu.